meilisearch/documentation/learn/core_concepts/primary_key.md

     "indexedDocuments":5
   },
   "error":{
-    "message": "The primary key inference process failed because the engine did not find any field ending with `id` in its name.
+    "message": "The primary key inference failed as the engine did not find any field ending with `id` in its name.
 Please specify the primary key manually using the `primaryKey` query parameter.", "code": "index_primary_key_no_candidate_found",
     "type": "invalid_request",
     "link": "https://docs.meilisearch.com/errors#index-primary-key-no-candidate-found"